Why is it that so many people get flower tattoos?

-Chrysanthemums are often seen in Japanese style tattoos with the excited petals curling up in as if in motion.
+Chrysanthemums are often seen in Japanese-style tattoos with the excited petals curling up as if in motion.

 Especially in Japanese culture, this is one of the flowers that are commonly part of tattoos for both men and women.

-No matter which gender is receiving the tattoo, chrysanthemums have a meaning dependent on the color of the petals.
+No matter which gender is receiving the tattoo, chrysanthemum tattoos have a meaning dependent on the color of the petals.

 For example, red and pink chrysanthemum tattoos mean romance, a first date, or attraction– all pointing towards love.